Editor

 of Fog

-Featuring contributions by the chasing fog club (Est 2014), Sophie Davis, Ioana Gordon-Smith, Deborah Rundle, and Layne Waerea.Edited by Sophie Davis
+Featuring contributions by the chasing fog club (Est. 2014), Sophie Davis, Ioana Gordon-Smith, Deborah Rundle, and Layne Waerea

 For more than a decade, fog has rematerialised throughout the work of lawyer-turned-artist Layne Waerea.
 Her public interventions and performances explore what she describes as “legal-social subjectivities,” centering the implications of Te Tiriti o Waitangi as Aotearoa New Zealand's only living treaty with Māori.
 For Waerea, the act of chasing fog pursues a physical or ideological space where borders can be tested—“a fertile area where there are lots of question marks”—and where imagination, hope, participation, and failure can be explored.